AxdeKlerk/Searchlight-Promotions-2/README.md

  A simple title to let the user know that they have been invited and welcomed to the site that sits alongside the carousel images (see above).

  ### 7. About
  Indicates a section of the website design for the users to get to know the business owners, how it all came into being and planned future developments.
-It also includes a photo, shaped as an oval, of both the owners of the business with another artist: Sam Spade of the Midnight Runners:
+It also includes a photo, shaped as an oval, of both the owners of the business with another artist: Sam Spade of the Midnight Runners, with padding and title:

  ![about-img](https://github.com/user-attachments/assets/fc1aacab-11d6-4fe6-8b73-73bbbaa484d9)